Service Level Management

 IT Financial Management

-Bill Gates once said: “The advance of technology is based on making it fit in so that you don't really even notice it, so it's part of everyday life.”
-This is true for business especially, where technology has a vital role in day-to-day operations.
-But, without a solid foundation of best practices in place it can be a struggle to maintain that necessary technology.
-That is where the Information Technology Infrastructure Library (ITIL) and ITIL processes comes in to establish these best practices and processes.
+Bill Gates once said: “The advance of technology is based on making it fit in so that you don't even notice it, so it's part of everyday life.”
+This is especially true for businesses where technology has a vital role in day-to-day operations.
+But, without a solid foundation of best practices in place, it can be a struggle to maintain the technology necessary to succeed.
+This is where the Information Technology Infrastructure Library (ITIL) and ITIL processes can help you to establish best practices and processes.

 Read about our fully integrated ITSM platform for ITIL processes.

-In 2007, ITIL v3 was introduced, which was later refined in 2011 to become ITIL v3/2011.
+ITIL v3 was introduced (the year the iPhone came out), which was later refined in 2011 to become ITIL v3/2011.
 This version doubled the scope of the prior version and introduced the ITIL service lifecycle.
-This framework is often credited as the inspiration for modern DevOps initiatives and is still widely used today.
-(In fact, it is the version we are discussing in this blog post!)
+This framework is often credited as the inspiration for modern DevOps initiatives.

-By February 2019, ITIL underwent another revision to become ITIL 4.
-This framework has a few key differences from ITIL v3, but the one major difference was the removal of the service lifecycle.
+Outside of the name change (dropping the “v” in front of the 4), one major difference, was the removal of the service lifecycle.
 ITIL 4 also introduces a shift in focus to value creation rather than service delivery.

 There are several key points in ITIL that make it different from other frameworks, but there are at least 3 core pillars that have remained steady throughout the various updates and versions.
 These pillars include: